L

 The {} Create dictionary with curly braces

-We can create a new dictionary by enclosing key-value pairs inside a pair of curly braces.
+We can create a new dictionary by enclosing key-value pairs inside a pair curly braces.

 Here, the key "name" represents the value "Arka", the key "age" represents the value 13, and the key "roll" represents the value 10.